t-cc/lostrego/.clinerules/rules.md

 Response Constraints

+- Use English for labels, messages, variables, files, code, etc.Even if the user is a non-native English speaker.
 - Do not remove any existing code unless necessary.
 - Do not remove my comments or commented-out code unless necessary.
 - Do not change the formatting of my imports.